 Rather than use a PTZ camera consider fitting more fixed cameras for the same cost as a single PTZ camera.
 That way you will cover all the views all the time.
-You also don't need the expense of a full time operator.
-There are some "self tracking" cameras which identify targets and keep following them, the problem is the image will be blurred when the camera moves and how does the camera know who to track when faced with multiple targets.
+You also don't need the expense of a full-time operator.
+There are some "self-tracking" cameras that identify targets and keep following them, the problem is the image will be blurred when the camera moves and how does the camera know who to track when faced with multiple targets.
 Thieves often work in gangs.

 PTZ cameras do have their uses but in the vast majority of cases, you are better off using more fixed cameras.